 The Federal Emergency Management Agency (FEMA) manages the National Flood Insurance Program (NFIP), which provides flood insurance to property owners through a network of more than 50 insurance companies and the NFIP Direct.
 FEMA manages NFIP Direct, which services flood insurance policies.

 The NFIP defines a flood as a temporary excess of water on two or more acres, or two or more properties, that are typically dry.
 The flooding must come from a source outside your home.
 Sewer backup in your home doesn’t count as a flood, for example.

 A flood insurance policy helps protect you against losses in the event of a flood, in exchange for monthly premiums.
 If you purchase building and contents coverage from the NFIP, you’ll have coverage for the structure of your home, your personal belongings, and more.

-Note that private flood insurance companies also sell flood insurance outside of the NFIP and may offer more coverage with fewer exclusions at a higher price.
+Note that dozens of private flood insurers also sell flood insurance outside of the NFIP and may offer more coverage with fewer exclusions.

 If a nearby lake overflows and causes water to enter your home, the water could destroy your carpeting and wallboards.
 Flood insurance would help pay to repair or replace them.
 Just be aware that exclusions exist.
 For example, if you fail to clean up the damage properly, flood insurance won’t cover the resulting mold.

 Flooding is a factor in 90% of natural disasters in the U.S., according to the Insurance Information Institute (Triple-I).
 Because flood risk is prevalent throughout the country,l Triple-I recommends all homeowners consider flood insurance.

 Homeowners who live in high-risk flood areas and have a government-backed mortgage must purchase a flood insurance policy.
 Even if you live outside a flood zone, your lender may require flood insurance.
 And while not all lenders require flood insurance, it’s still a good insurance to have.